DavidVujic/python-polylith-docs/docs/testing.md

 Transform the result of the `poly diff` command into a Pytest _keyword_ or _marker expression_.
 (i.e. from __hello,world,something__ to __hello or world or something__).

-- `-q` is for running tests by keyword expressions.
+- `-k` is for running tests by keyword expressions.
 - `-m` is for running tests by marker expressions.

 #### Poetry